-“The expanding use of artificial intelligence (AI) and data science is reshaping computing and data centre architectures,” says NVIDIA founder and chief executive officer Jensen Huang.
+“The expanding use of artificial intelligence (AI) and data science is reshaping computing and data center architectures,” says NVIDIA founder and chief executive officer Jensen Huang.

-“With Mellanox, the new NVIDIA has end-to-end technologies from AI computing to networking, full-stack offerings from processors to software, and significant scale to advance next-generation data centres.
+“With Mellanox, the new NVIDIA has end-to-end technologies from AI computing to networking, full-stack offerings from processors to software, and significant scale to advance next-generation data centers.

 “Our combined expertise, supported by a rich ecosystem of partners, will meet the challenge of surging global demand for consumer internet services, and the application of AI and accelerated data science from cloud to edge to robotics.”

 Mellanox founder and chief executive officer Eyal Waldman says the collaboration between the two companies highlights the strategic advantage of utilising products from both arsenals to get a leg up on the industry.